STUDY JAPANESE ONLINE WITH NATIVES HERE

-How to say "Very" in Japanese?
+How to express "a lot" in Japanese?

-TOTEMO [とても] - Adverb of much
+TOTEMO [とても] - Adverb of very

 Totemo [とても] or [迚も] is an adverb meaning “very; excessively” and is often used to modify adjectives.
 O totem it is used more to express feelings, while the other options that we will see below, it is usually used more to express quantity and abundance of things.